Start By Removing Your Old Doors

 Fitting Drawer Fronts

-Replacing and fitting a new door front will vary depending on the type of drawer boxes that you have.
+Replacing and fitting a new drawer front will vary depending on the type of drawer boxes that you have.
 The methods of fixing drawer fronts are numerous.
 However, in simple terms look at how the drawer front detaches from the drawer box and then follow the same steps in reverse to fit the new ones.

 If you are planning on replacing your drawer boxes, (which we strongly suggest) please see our guides ‘How to fit the plywood drawer boxes’ and ‘How to fit soft close drawer boxes’.